Cyto® B1 FAQs – Solace Nutrition

 Cyto® B1 contains 33% concentrated Thiamine powder along with mono- and diglycerides.
 Thiamine is also known as Vitamin B1.

 How much Cyto® B1 powder is in one bottle?

 Each bottle contains 100 grams of powder with 33.3 grams of thiamine, vitamin B1.

-This Solace Nutrition product is allergen tested at No Detectable Limit (NDL) for egg, milk, fish, crustacean, corn, gluten, tree nuts, and peanut.
+This product is allergen tested at No Detectable Limit (NDL) for egg, dairy, fish, crustacean, corn, gluten, tree nuts, and peanut.
 It’s also GMO-free.

 Unopened bottles of this vitamin B1 supplement should be kept in a cool, dry place.
 Reseal opened bottles, store in a cool location, and use within three months.

-Yes, this medical food contains fat and by extension, calories.
+Yes, this product contains fat and by extension, calories.
 Each gram of powder contains 1.8 kcal from 0.2 g of fat.

 No, our vitamin B1 powder is free from additives, preservatives, and flavorings.
 It is also GMO-free.